Energy-Efficient Task Offloading and Resource Allocation for Multiple Access Mobile Edge Computing: Low-Complexity Solutions in Special Cases

-Then, the closed-form solution of optimal computation capacity of edge server $f_{c_k}^*$ can be obtained directly from (\ref{e:spec_nT}) and the optimal offloading data size $l_k^*$ can be solved with the same solution approach developed in Section \ref{s:general_channel}.
+With the aid of Lemma \ref{lem:spec_lkn_lambda}, the Lagrange multiplier $\lambda^*$ and optimal channel bandwidth $\{\tau_k^*\}$ can be solved with the same solution approach developed in Section \ref{s:general_channel}, and details are omitted here for brevity.

+Next, we solve the optimal computation capacity allocation $f_{c_k}$ and offloading data size $l_k$.
+For Problem \ref{p:problem_speclknfck}, the optimal allocation of computation capacity of edge server $f_{c_k}^*$ can be derived from constraint (\ref{e:spec_nT}), which is similar to the derivation in Section \ref{s:general_offloading}.
+Therefore, the closed-form solution of optimal allocation of computation capacity of edge server is $f_{c_k}^*=\frac{C_k l_k}{T_k - t_{tr}^*}$.

+With optimal $f_{c_k}^*$, Problem \ref{p:problem_speclknfck} is a convex problem with respect to $l_k$, and satisfies Slater's condition.
+To analyze this problem, the KKT condition can be listed as follows: